kallehed/compiler-dodecahedron/README.md

 Why generate an IR (intermediate representation)?
 So you have the Sokens, which have the property that they can be errorchecked and whatever.
 They contain names.
 Not good for optimization.
 We need an IR so we can get something that is good at being lowered down to C/assembly/llvmIR without having to do weird nonsense like we gotta do with the Sokens.
 How should the IR look?
 It currently just has an infinite amount of "registers" which therefore hold both variables and inbetween expressions.
 Make it like Risc V idk.

+Also on IR: IR has it's own indexing for functions, this is so you can index an array to get info about functions (params, regs_used).
+If I still used IdentIdx this would have to be a HashMap

 How should the rust code be written?
 Currently I have `State` structs that hold 'global' information about the process of a pass (lexer, parser, verifyer, ir_gen) so I get a bunch of stuff from a func call put it all into my struct.
 Thus I have to write the types of the input THREE times.
 Also, when